amitchell05/100-days-of-code/log.md

 **Progress**: I completed section 1 and a third of section 2 of the Angular course on Udemy for CoderGirl's Unit 2.
 I have a better understanding of how to generate and use components in Angular.
 I need practice explaining the process into words, though.

 **Thoughts**: Also, I attended a webinar about interview preparation today.
 My self-perception and search for my authentic self are making it hard to find a tech job.
 I'll have to work on a game plan with my support system so I can achieve my goals.

+### Day 86: November 16, 2020

+**Today's Progress**: I'm almost done with the second part of the Section 2 in the Angular course.
+I learned about string interpolation and property binding and when to use each.

+**Thoughts**: I also applied for more jobs, but no success yet with getting an interview.
+Pensive face Perhaps, God is telling me it's not time yet and that I need to focus more on honing my skills and improve my self-esteem.